Best Gyuto Knives: Top Picks, Features & Expert Tips

 Gyuto SLD Wave Nickel Damascus Walnut Handle 240mm SLD semi-stainless 240 mm $470 Beautiful Damascus, semi-stainless care, comfortable handle Expensive, heavier Visual impact + heavy prep

-5. Best Gyuto Knife – Reviews
+3. Best Gyuto Knives – Reviews

 If you want the best Japanese Gyuto knife for edge retention, this is hard to beat.
 Blue Steel #2’s hardness ensures the blade stays razor-sharp longer, while the stainless cladding helps resist rust.
 The ebony handle feels balanced and substantial, giving full control over delicate and heavy cuts alike.